 Items are placed on course reserve at the request of the instructor.
 Instructors may choose to place materials on Electronic and/or Traditional Reserve.
-Electronic Reserve provides viewing or downloading of articles, web links, readings, photos, spreadsheets, or exams.
-Traditional Reserve makes available for check out physical items such as textbooks, library books, videos, CD’s, and copies of readings or exams.
-Instructors specify the check out period for items placed on Traditional Reserve.
+Electronic Course Reserve provides viewing or downloading of articles, web links, readings, photos, spreadsheets, or exams.
+Traditional Course Reserve makes available for check out physical items such as textbooks, library books, videos, CD’s, and copies of readings or exams.
+Instructors specify the check out period for items placed on Traditional Course Reserve.
 Scanning is also available for materials for course instruction if using Moodle or departmental websites.

-- Submit Reserve Materials at least two business days before needed.
+- Submit Course Reserve Materials at least two business days before needed.
 Processing times increase during peak periods, so please submit requests early.
 Instructors requesting electronic reserve or scanning services should submit original texts or first generation, clean photocopies to ensure quality resource material for their students.

-- Material requested from the Library collections can be retrieved directly by the instructor or by the Reserve staff.
-Retrieval Lists for Reserve staff should include library call number and citation information.
+- Material requested from the Library collections can be retrieved directly by the instructor or by the Course Reserve staff.
+Retrieval Lists for Course Reserve staff should include library call number and citation information.

 - All requests are handled in the order received.

-- Please submit a separate Reserve Request form for each course being taught:
+- Please submit a separate Course Reserve Request form for each course being taught:

-- All copyrighted materials placed on reserve must conform to Copyright Law.
+- All copyrighted materials placed on course reserve must conform to Copyright Law.
 Use Course Reserve Materials Guidelines for Copyright for assistance.

 - All costs and fees associated with obtaining copyright permission(s) are the sole responsibility of the individual(s) seeking copyright permission, and not the Mansfield Library.

-- All reserve items not specifically requested for the following term are removed from reserves following the end of the term.
+- All course reserve items not specifically requested for the following term are removed from course reserves following the end of the term.
 Personal copies are returned to instructors via campus mail.
 Electronic files can be saved at the request of the instructor by providing a blank CD or other electronic storage device.
 Reminder notes will be sent out prior to Finals.
-Courses not continuing into the next session are deleted from the system.
+Materials for courses not continuing into the next session are deleted from the system.